BlogCategoriesCompareAbout

 • Output dots (right side): Send data to connected nodes

-• Parameters (inside): Adjustable settings for that specific function
+• Parameters (inside): Adjustable settings for that function

-• Title bar: Shows the node type and current status
+• Title bar: Shows node type and current status

 Connection Rules: